Champions of CRE

 The CRE Connection is pleased to highlight our first Champion of CRE – Dr. Pamela Lane-Garon

 Dr. Lane-Garon is an Educational Psychologist with clinical and teaching experience in early childhood populations.
 Dr. Lane-Garon is also a mediator who trains teachers, administrators, counselors and other professionals in conflict resolution skills.
-She is the Associate Director of the Bonner Center for Character Education and project developer of the Advancing Professional Ethics in Teacher Education initiative.
-At California State University Fresno’s Kremen School of Education and Human Development, Dr. Lane-Garon directs the Mediator Mentors Program with Karen DeVoogd, project coordinator.
+She was the Associate Director of the Bonner Center for Character Education and project developer of the Advancing Professional Ethics in Teacher Education initiative prior to her retirement.
+At California State University Fresno’s Kremen School of Education and Human Development, Dr. Lane-Garon directed the Mediator Mentors Program with Karen DeVoogd, project coordinator.
 Mediator Mentors is a university-public school partnership in which future teachers, counselors, social workers and school psychologists help support the development of conflict resolution skills in school children.
 In addition, in the Kremen School, she is a Profressor helping to prepare and educate teachers, counselors and administrators.

 Dr. Lane-Garon completed a Masters in Special Education and a Masters in Counseling at Arizona State University, and she went on to complete her Ph.D. in Educational psychology in 1997.
 Some of Dr. Lane-Garon’s most important accomplishments include assisting local schools to develop conflict resolution education and peer mediation programs.
 Over the past several years, her research has focused on the effects of conflict resolution practices on students, processes and settings.
 Pamela also serves as the President of the Central California Chapter of the Association for Conflict Resolution and is on the Board of the National Association for Conflict Resolution’s Education Section.